Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 -----END CERTIFICATE-----

-To perform hostname validation or to connect to the Android device by using a SAN instead
+To enable hostname validation or connect to the Android device using the SAN instead

-This section describes how to process a sale transaction when the app is in Local mode.
+Use the information in this section to process a sale transaction when the app is in Local mode.

 This type of transaction combines an authorization and a capture into a single